HEG-INCIPIT/INCIPIT-CRIS/README.md

 Actually the shell script INCIPIT-CRIS_launcher.sh launch fuseki and django localhost on the port 8000.

-Make sure to execute the script being in the folder, that it has the permissions to be run, and that the package `virtualenv` is already intalled.
+Make sure to execute the script being in the folder, that it has the permissions to be run, and that the package `virtualenv` is already intalled (if you can install it using pip : `pip install virtualenv`).
 Then simply enter

 ```bash
 ./INCIPIT-CRIS_launcher.sh